 Knaresborough has not been immune to the attrition of pubs that is taking place throughout the country and three pubs (The Station, The Ivy Cottage and The Yorkshire Lass) have all closed since 2000.
 All have been converted to residential use.

 COMMUNITY FACILITIES

-CF1: Protecting and enhancing existing community facilities CF2: New community facilities CF3: Local Green Spaces
+CF1: Protecting and enhancing existing community facilities

+CF2: Local Green Spaces

 Objective 1 - achieving sustainable community, economic and environmental development